romashamin/sort-me-sketch/README.md

-# sort-me-sketch
+# Sort Me

+Sort Me is a Sketch plugin.

-Sort artboards and layers by name
+Use ⌃⇧O to sort selected artboards or layers by name.